 Water Treatment Plant

-The East Grand Forks Water and Light Department's water source is the Red Lake River.
-Our staff of Water Plant Operators produce safe, potable drinking water for our residents.
+The East Grand Forks Water and Light Department’s water source is the Red Lake River.
+Our staff of Water Plant Operators produces safe, potable drinking water for our residents.

-Each year the Water and Light Department produces a Water Consumer Confidence Report (PDF) which provides detailed information about the water quality.
+Each year the Water and Light Department produces a 2018 Consumer Confidence Report Water Consumer Confidence Report (PDF) which provides detailed information about the water quality.
 Common questions concerning the quality of the water in East Grand Forks can be answered by calling our Water Treatment Plant at 218-773-1511.

 For information on lead and copper in drinking water, review the Lead and Copper in Drinking Water (PDF).